tiny poems by Grant Hackett

 as it stood in a promised rain. as all things begin

-in silence and stone. where every faltering path ends.
+in silence and stone. where all our paths end.

 a small horse leans into her juniper tree.